“We’re the only age verification plugin that meets the new FDA regulations.”

 Know your state laws, and consult a lawyer

 Many states have separate requirements for online sales.
-California, Texas, Tennessee, and others, have specific rules and guidelines for what online retailers must do.
-Some require the seller to have an image of the buyer’s photo ID, even though the FDA does not.
+California, Texas, Tennessee, and others have specific rules and guidelines for what online retailers must do.
+Some require the seller to have an image of the buyer’s photo ID, even though the FDA does not require that.
 Other states have prohibited online sales to their residents entirely.

 Also, each state has its own set of penalties for businesses that sell restricted adult products to minors.
 You may find that an illegal sale that only earns a warning letter from the FDA receives a far stiffer punishment from the state authorities.

 There is simply no substitute for speaking to an attorney who can advise you on state and local laws.

 There is no perfect way to avoid selling to minors, but there are good ones.
 The key is to make a serious effort by choosing a legitimate service, and accepting that it is a necessary cost of doing business.

 As we begin to navigate the uncertain world of tobacco regulations, we’re put in an awkward position.
 No vapor business owner believes they’re selling “tobacco products,” but they have to proceed as though they believe it.
 Online vapor products sellers have to take this seriously, not just to protect themselves, but to protect the industry itself — and vapers.